British declaration of war on Germany (1939)

-Poles marching in Warsaw, after Britain declared war on Germany, during invasion of Poland.
+Poles marching in Warsaw, after Britain declared war on Germany, during the (German) invasion of Poland.
 Banner reads "Long Live England".

-On 3 September 1939, King George VI declared war on Germany—two days after the German invasion of Poland.
+On Sunday 3 September 1939, the United Kingdom declared war on Germany—two days after the German invasion of Poland.
 France also declared war on Germany later the same day.

 Historical context

 At the conclusion of the First World War, the German Empire signed the Armistice of 11 November 1918 as an end to hostilities with France, Britain, and the United States during the convoluted German revolution of 1918–1919, which began on 29 October 1918.

 Negotiations between the Allied powers regarding post-war Europe started on 18 January 1919 in the Salle de l'Horloge at the French Foreign Ministry on the Quai d'Orsay in Paris.
 Seventy delegates from 27 nations participated in the negotiations.
 The opposing nations of the German Empire and the Austro-Hungarian Empire were excluded from the negotiations.
 At first a "Council of Ten" comprising two delegates each from Britain, France, the United States, Italy and Japan met officially to decide the peace terms.
 It became the "Big Four" when Japan dropped out and the top person from each of the other four nations met in 145 closed sessions to make all the major decisions to be ratified by the entire assembly.
 In June 1919, the Allies declared that war would resume if the German government did not sign the treaty they had agreed to among themselves.
 The government headed by Philipp Scheidemann was unable to agree on a common position, and Scheidemann himself resigned rather than agree to sign the treaty.
 Gustav Bauer, the head of the new government, sent a telegram stating his intention to sign the treaty if certain articles were withdrawn, including articles 227, 230 and 231.
 In response, the Allies issued an ultimatum stating that Germany would have to accept the treaty or face an invasion of Allied forces across the Rhine within 24 hours.
 On 23 June 1919, Bauer capitulated and sent a second telegram with a confirmation that a German delegation would arrive shortly to sign the treaty.

 On 28 June 1919, Germany signed the Treaty of Versailles, a peace treaty which ended the formal state of war and imposed various punitive measures upon Germany, including military restrictions, loss of territory and colonies, war reparations, and effective acceptance of blame for the initiation of hostilities in World War I. Germany was forced to borrow money from the United States and others to pay its war debt, imposed by the Treaty of Versailles.
 In the early 1920s a period of hyperinflation made the Mark almost worthless.
 In January 1922, one US dollar was worth 191 Marks, but by November of the same year it was equal to 4,200,000,000 Marks.